the-nutritionist-mcr/admin-app/README.md

 ## Hosting

-The application is a static react application hosted on S3 + Cloudfront with an AWS Amplify backend.
+The application is a static react application hosted on S3 + Cloudfront with an backend comprising of AppSync, Cognito and DynamoDb

 ## Available Scripts